Counselling and Treatment Help FAQ's for Eating Disorders ... Bulimia, Anorexia, Binge/Compulsive Eating, Orthorexia

 Absolutely YES!
 Recovery is possible with the right support and help.
 You can feel in control of food and be free of obsessions and worries about food and weight.
 Recovery means much more than feeling in control of food.
 It is about managing your feelings, relating well to other people and being happier overall.

-You can learn more about recovery in our webpage -(Link)-.
+You can learn more about recovery here.
 Recovery also involves healing your body and your relationships with other people which have been damaged by the eating disorder.

 We understand that you may feel bad about the time, energy or money used up by your eating disorder, but we will help you to look forward and find a new direction for your life.